matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

     key IDs to be verified.
 Bob's device does the same for Bob's device keys and key IDs concurrently with Alice.
-17. When the other device receives the `m.key.verification.mac` message, the device calculates the MAC of its copies of the other device's keys given in the message, as well as the MAC of the comma-separated, sorted, list of key IDs in the message.
-The device compares these with the HMAC values given in the message, and if everything matches then the device keys are verified.
+17. When the other device receives the `m.key.verification.mac` message, the device calculates the MACs of its copies of the other device's keys given in the message, as well as the MAC of the comma-separated, sorted, list of key IDs in the message.
+The device compares these with the MAC values given in the message, and if everything matches then the device keys are verified.
 18. Alice and Bob's devices send `m.key.verification.done` messages to complete the verification.